Thermae: Tepidarium

 From the apodyterium the bather who wished to go through the warm bath and sweating process entered the tepidarium (D).
 It did not contain water either at Pompeii nor at the Baths of Hippias, but was merely heated with warm air of an agreeable temperature, in order to prepare the body for the great heat of the vapour and warm baths, and, upon returning, to prevent a too-sudden transition to the open air.
 In the baths at Pompeii this chamber also served as an apodyterium for those who took the warm bath.
 The walls feature a number of separate compartments or recesses for receiving the garments when taken off.
 The compartments are divided from each other by figures of the kind called atlantes or telamones, which project from the walls and support a rich cornice above them in a wide arch.

 Three bronze benches were also found in the room, which was heated as well by its contiguity to the hypocaust of the adjoining chamber, as by a brazier of bronze (foculus), in which the charcoal ashes were still remaining when the excavation was made.
 Sitting and perspiring beside such a brazier was called ad flammam sudare.

 The tepidarium is generally the most highly ornamented room in baths.
 It was merely a room to sit and be anointed in.
 In the Forum Baths at Pompeii the floor is mosaic, the arched ceiling adorned with stucco and painting on a coloured ground, the walls red.

 Anointing was performed by slaves called unctores and aliptae.
-It sometimes took place before going to the hot bath, and sometimes after the cold bath, before putting on the clothes, in order to check the perspiration.
+It sometimes took place before going to the hot bath, and sometimes after the cold, before dressing again, in order to assess the level of perspiration.
 Some baths had a special room (destrictarium or unctorium) for this purpose.